Automatically upgrade an Azure Kubernetes Service (AKS) cluster

 az aks update --resource-group myResourceGroup --name myAKSCluster --auto-upgrade-channel stable

-If you’re using Planned Maintenance and Auto-Upgrade, your upgrade will start during your specified maintenance window.
+If using Planned Maintenance and cluster auto-upgrade, your upgrade starts during your specified maintenance window.

 To ensure proper functionality, use a maintenance window of four hours or more.